dromero-dotcom/dromero-dotcom.github.io/proj3_CustomerInsights.md

-## PROJECT: Extracting insights from online Customer Reviews for a chain of Gyms
+## PROJECT: Extracting insights from online Customer Reviews for a Fitness/Gym Business

-**Project description / Problem Statement:** A logistics company operates a fleet of ships.
-It needs an anomaly detection system for their shipping fleet to prevent engine failures.
-Current maintenance issues can cause safety risks, high costs, and delivery delays.
-By analyzing engine sensor data for early warnings, the goal is to implement proactive monitoring that ensures crew safety, reduces operational expenses, and protects revenue through timely corrective action.
+**Project description / Problem Statement:** A market leader in the fitness sector would like to keep its competitive edge by deeply understanding their club members' motivations and behaviours.
+They have a need to leverage innovative technology to refine the customer experience without compromising the core value proposition.
+This project addresses the challenge of identifying specific drivers of member satisfaction by analysing online review data (Google Reviews and Trustpilot) to provide actionable insights that improve the overall customer experience.

 ---